pawel125/RNAseq_snakemake/README.md

 ## Usage:

 1. clone this repository
-2. install requirements or remove onwanted programs from `workflow/Snakefile`
-3. update `samples.tsv` file
-4. create conda environment called snakemake, or adjust the name of environment with installed snakemake in the `run_rnaseq_workflow.sh` file.
+2. create conda environment called snakemake, or adjust the name of environment with installed snakemake in the `run_rnaseq_workflow.sh` file.
 If snakemake is visible globally, comment out line 16
+3. install requirements or remove onwanted programs from `workflow/Snakefile`
+4. update `samples.tsv` file
 5. update `workflow/cluster.yml` to fit your cluster configuration
+6. prepare STAR genome indices and RSeQC ref_file.
+Update both variables at the top of Snakefile.
-6. run `./run_rnaseq_workflow.sh`
+7. run `./run_rnaseq_workflow.sh`

 `samples.tsv` is a TSV formatted file with 3 mandatory columns:
 * library_name - clean name for the final bam file